Rock 'n' Roll History for

 November 21

-Elvis Presley agrees to let Col. Tom Parker be his manager.
-Not really a colonel, Parker was a flamboyant promoter whose previous experience includes The Great Parker Pony Circus and Tom Parker And His Dancing Turkeys and was a veteran of carnivals, medicine shows and various other entertainment enterprises.
+Elvis Presley agrees to let Colonel Tom Parker be his manager.
+Parker was a flamboyant promoter whose previous experience includes The Great Parker Pony Circus and Tom Parker And His Dancing Turkeys and was a veteran of carnivals, medicine shows and various other entertainment enterprises.
+Actually an illegal Dutch immigrant named Andreas Cornelis van Kuijk, he was awarded the honorary rank of colonel by Louisiana governor Jimmie Davis for assisting in his successful campaign.

 November 21